This book is written to teach you how to treat your stress and burnout, depression, and long-term pain problems.

-Part thoughts and reasoning
+- Part thoughts and reasoning

-Part things to reflect on yourself
+- Part things to reflect on yourself

-Part actionable things to DO
+- Part actionable things to DO

-Part really dry information to explain complicated things I think you need to understand decently if this book is for you.
+- Part really dry information to explain complicated things I think you need to understand decently if this book is for you.

 One thing leads to another, giving consequences that make you do something, which turns into…

+Plenty of people are too busy.
 They’ve got so much to do they:

-Forget to eat or overeats – and often the wrong things.
+- Forget to eat or overeats – and often the wrong things.

-Become irritated and emotionally bothered by the stress.
+- Become irritated and emotionally bothered by the stress.

-Always plan ahead rather than stay present.
+- Always plan ahead rather than stay present.

 - Lose their self-esteem and, through that, feel lonely and worthless.

 - Lose their interest in sex – and perhaps their ability.

-Start clenching their teeth, get headaches, and migraines.
+- Tense up, shrug their shoulders and start clenching their teeth, get headaches, and migraines.

-Cut out their social life.
+- Cut out their social life.

-Turn to drinking, smoking, or drugs to manage life.
+- Turn to drinking, smoking, or drugs to manage life.

-Anxiety and chest pains.
+- Anxiety and chest pains.

-Unnecessary infections from a bothered immune system.
+- Unnecessary infections from a bothered immune system.